almossawi/badarguments/extras/content/posts/main/index.md

 "This developing-developed dichotomy, while pro-globalization is also anti-technological because it tells us that we are the part of the world that is developed, that is done, that is finished, where nothing new is going to happen, that's stagnant, where we can expect nothing to change, where we can expect the younger generation to do no better than their parents."

-We find that same insinuation in certain intellectual or religious circles where seminal books are deemed beyond reproach by virtue of calling them something to the effect of "fully authentic".
+We find that same constrictive language in certain intellectual or religious circles where seminal books are deemed beyond reproach by virtue of calling them something to the effect of "fully authentic".
 In the former case, at the very least, we find that such a naming results in closing the gate of intellectual curiosity, leading to stagnating and perhaps even declining institutions.

 In _Eat, Pray, Love_, we find the line